Most Nevadans OK with workplaces requiring vaccines, poll shows

 A majority of Nevadans believe businesses should be allowed to mandate COVID-19 vaccines among staff, according to a new poll from the Review-Journal.

-Such requirements are viewed as a way to improve workplace safety but could be condemned by workers who can’t or won’t get inoculated.
+Such requirements are viewed as a way to improve workplace safety but could spur lawsuits from workers who can’t or won’t get inoculated.

-The survey results come as inoculation rates across the country continue to accelerate.
-Roughly 20 percent of the adult population in Nevada has received at least one dose as of Thursday.
+“Having an employer involved in the health matters of an employee creates a very challenging position from the employer’s standpoint, and can give rise to discrimination claims,” local business attorney Aviva Gordon told the Review-Journal.

 Difference of opinion